cheerans/Microservices-Architecture/MSApiGateway/README.md

 For running on local box in Eclipse, with VM arguments, find all the -e arguments in the section below and do a replace as follows

-`-e "EUREKA-PEER-SERVER-HOST=localhost" - Replace it as -D"EUREKA-PEER-SERVER-HOST=localhost"`
+`-e "EUREKA-PEER-SERVER-HOST=localhost" - Replace it as -DEUREKA-PEER-SERVER-HOST=localhost`

 ### East Server